Stabilis-Labs/c9-shape-liquidity-getter/README.md

 # C9 Shape Liquidity Getter

-A TypeScript library for calculating redemption values of concentrated liquidity positions on the Radix network.
+A TypeScript library for calculating redemption values of CaviarNine concentrated/shape liquidity positions on the Radix network.

 ## Features